nsidn98/Gesture-Recognition/README.md

 ## Nomenclature of data:
 ### Static Gestures Data:
-<gesture_name.txt> --> values of accelerometer and gyro values for the gesture `gesture_name`.
+`gesture_name.txt`: values of accelerometer and gyro values for the gesture `gesture_name`.

 First seven columns correspond to flex sensor values: First five for five fingers respectively, 6th row for wrist and the 7th column for elbow.

 The next three columns correspond to the angles made wrt the 3 axes.